tdps/PIDNet/README.md

 ```

 - To see more intermediate results, check out  `./logs/checkpoints/`.
-- To view training results and loss plots, run `python -m visdom.server` and click the URL <http://localhost:8097.>
+- To view training results and loss plots, run `tensorboard --logdir logs/` and click the URL <http://localhost:6006.>

 ### Pre-trained Models